Total curvatures of model surfaces control topology of complete open manifolds with radial curvature bounded below. I: Introduction

-One of related results for the (C\,--\,1), but for a complete open Riemannian $n$-manifold with non-negative sectional curvature everywhere, has been obtained in Gromov's \cite[Subsection 1.5]{Gv}.
-Thus, the (C\,--\,1) is, in a sense, a weak version of Cheeger and Gromoll' \cite[Soul Theorem]{CG2} for a new class of metrics, for the radial curvature can change signs\,(see Example \ref{exa1.2}).
-Another related result for the (C\,--\,1) is Abresch and Gromoll' \cite{AG} for a complete open Riemannian $n$-manifold with non-negative Ricci curvature, sectional curvature bounded from below by some constant, and diameter growth of order $o(r^{1/ n})$ (Their results also extends to asymptotically non-negative Ricci curvature sort).
-Although our radial curvature sort is `sectional', we will emphasize again that our radial curvature can change signs\,(see Example \ref{exa1.2}).
-One of related results for the (C\,--\,2) in Main Theorem, but for a complete open Riemannian $n$-manifold with non-negative sectional curvature everywhere, has been obtained in \cite[Corollary 6.2]{CG2}.
-Another related result for the (C\,--\,2) is Yamaguchi's \cite[Theorem B]{Y}, where he has proved that if a complete open Riemannian $n$-manifold admits a strictly convex function with compact levels and no minimum, then the isometry group of such a manifold is compact.
+\begin{remark} A related result for the (C\,--\,1), but for a complete non-compact Riemannian $n$-manifold with non-negative sectional curvature everywhere, has been obtained in Gromov's \cite[Subsection 1.5]{Gv}.
+On the other hand, a related result for the (C\,--\,2), but for a complete non-compact Riemannian $n$-manifold with non-negative sectional curvature everywhere, has been obtained in \cite[Corollary 6.2]{CG2}.
+Another related result for the (C\,--\,2) is Yamaguchi's \cite[Theorem B]{Y}, where he has proved that if a complete non-compact Riemannian $n$-manifold admits a strictly convex function with compact levels and no minimum, then the isometry group of such a manifold is compact.
+We have generalized the (C\,--\,1) to an $M$ which is not less curved than a more general model surface of revolution $\wt{M}$ admitting just finite total curvature, i.e., $c(\wt{M}) > - \infty$ (See \cite[Main Theorem]{KT1}). \end{remark}

-\begin{AR} {\rm By the remark right after Theorem \ref{S}, if the total curvature of $(\wt{M}, \tilde{p})$ is less than $\pi$, then the (MT--1) does not hold.
-Furthermore, if the total curvature of $(\wt{M}, \tilde{p})$ is equal to $\pi$, then the (MT--1) does not always hold.
-Such examples of complete open surfaces have been constructed by N.\,H.\,Kuiper and Shiohama\,(cf.\,\cite[Section 6]{S1}).
-Thus, one may ask us whether the (C\,--\,1) or the (C\,--\,2) still holds for a complete open Riemannian $n$-manifold $(V, p)$ whose radial curvature at the base point $p$ is bounded from below by that of a non-compact von Mangoldt surface of revolution $(\wt{V}, \tilde{p})$, if the total curvature of $(\wt{V}, \tilde{p})$ is {\em finite}.
-This problem will be discussed in the authors' article \cite{KT}, where our comparison model surfaces have a wider class of metrics than that of ones of non-compact von Mangoldt surfaces of revolution, and also of Cartan--Hadamard surfaces of revolution.
-One who minds this problem will refer to \cite{KT}. } \end{AR}